MatanBobi/advanced-react-session-4/README.md

-# Advanced React Session 3
+# Advanced React Session 4

 ## Step 1

-Test our app for the following use cases:

-1. A Pokemon will be marked as caught if we click on the checkbox.
-2. A modal opens once clicking on the information modal button.
+Add `Suspense` in order to lazy load the `PokemonPage` component.
+Don't forget to use the `ErrorBoundary`.

 ## Step 2

-Fix the performance issues introduced in our app when running in x6 CPU throttle using the tools we learned.
+Use the `use` hook and replace the `useEffect` with fetching using `use` and a `Suspense` boundary.

 ## Step 3

-Open your own app, profile it with x6 CPU throttle and try to fix at least one performance issue you find.
+Use `useTransition` to present the stale ui with an indication that there's a pending render ongoing.